Access of Uninitialized Pointer

 Description

 If the pointer contains an uninitialized value, then the value might not point to a valid memory location.
-This could cause the program to read from or write to unexpected memory locations, leading to a denial of service.
+This could cause the product to read from or write to unexpected memory locations, leading to a denial of service.
 If the uninitialized pointer is used as a function call, then arbitrary functions could be invoked.
 If an attacker can influence the portion of uninitialized memory that is contained in the pointer, this weakness could be leveraged to execute code or perform other attacks.

-Depending on memory layout, associated memory management behaviors, and program operation, the attacker might be able to influence the contents of the uninitialized pointer, thus gaining more fine-grained control of the memory location to be accessed.
+Depending on memory layout, associated memory management behaviors, and product operation, the attacker might be able to influence the contents of the uninitialized pointer, thus gaining more fine-grained control of the memory location to be accessed.

 See Also